 Without treatment, substance abuse and addiction get worse.
 If you or a loved one is showing signs of drug and alcohol addiction like continuing to use substances despite negative consequences to your health, it’s time to consider a treatment program.

-Footprints to Recovery addiction treatment center offers evidence-based care for substance use disorders.
+Footprints to Recovery addiction treatment center offers research-based care for substance use disorders.
 We use approaches like cognitive behavioral therapy and dialectical behavior therapy that help you manage maladaptive thoughts, emotions, and behaviors.
 We also use experiential approaches like EMDR therapy, yoga, and meditation for holistic healing.
 Footprints offers mental health treatment for co-occurring disorders and medication-assisted treatment for opioid use disorders as clinically appropriate.

 Choose from several levels of care: